Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/frontend-user.md

 <br/>

 - when the domain description is not provided, the assistant suggests anything it considers reasonable
-    - in this case it is better to start modelling by adding a class manually with the "Add new class" button:
+    - in this case, it is better to start modeling by adding a class manually with the "Add new class" button:

         <img src="images/frontend/add-new-class-manually.png" alt="drawing" width="900"/>